HRDs being interviewed by journalists

 PI launches campaign “Voices of Defenders in DRC”

-“Voices of Defenders in DRC ” denounces the shrinking space for human rights defenders (HRDs) in the Democratic Republic of the Congo who struggle in a context of rising political unrest.
+“Voices of Defenders in DRC ” denounces the shrinking space for human rights defenders (HRDs) in the Democratic Republic of the Congo who struggle in the context of rising political unrest.
 Protection International advocates for better protection of HRDs so they can continue their activities safely.
-The PI team in DRC stands as a security mediator enabling HRDs to improve their protection techniques through tools and trainings.
-PI supports consultations, non violence and cooperation with local authorities to ensure and promote a safe, sustainable working environment for HRDs.
+The PI team in DRC stands as a security mediator enabling HRDs to improve their protection techniques through tools and training.
+PI supports consultations, non-violence, and cooperation with local authorities to ensure and promote a safe, sustainable working environment for HRDs.

 Photo Exhibition

 To launch the campaign, Protection International is supporting the exhibition “Unsung” featuring a photo reportage and portraits of human rights defenders in RDC by Anette Brolenius.
-The project looks to recognize the tireless fight of Congolese HRDs, 2014 Sakharov prize laureate Dr. Denis Mukwege and the Panzi hospital staff in Buvaku, South Kivu who put themselves at risk everyday in order to protect the rights of others.
+The project looks to recognize the tireless fight of Congolese HRDs, 2014 Sakharov prize laureate Dr. Denis Mukwege, and the Panzi hospital staff in Buvaku, South Kivu who put themselves at risk every day to protect the rights of others.

 Linda Buhoro